python4004/secret-HTB/Secret.md

  for more details check wiki [coredump](https://en.wikipedia.org/wiki/Core_dump)

+for more details about `coredump` attack this juicy report (exploit)[https://alephsecurity.com/2021/10/20/sudump/]

 #### what we can do and how exploit occur ????
 okay to generate `core dump` file we need program to be crashed but how!!